SREEHARI1994/facial_recognition/README.md

 # facial_recognition
-facial_recognition aims to be the most effective face recognition for library for python that you can install with a single command
+facial_recognition aims to be the most effective face recognition library for python that you can install with a single command
 ``` pip install facial_recognition ```